SharkSnack/shiren-2/content/dungeons/6a-shrine-hidden-hole-b.md

 Use Armordillo Pop's special attack to deal 10 damage + knockback until the target<br/>has 10 HP or less, and then have Shiren finish them.

 Knockback Staff can be used to safely deal the final blow,<br/>
-and you can one-shot Nigiri Master by throwing a riceball item.
+and you can one-shot Nigiri Master by throwing an onigiri item.

 #### High Exp Monsters (Early Game)